 On hot summer days, Sedona's Slide Rock transforms into a literal sea of people, some vying for turns down the sloping 80-foot-long sandstone-carved waterway, others cooling off in the creek's shallow stretches or boulder jumping into its deeper pools.
 Join them in the action, or instead spend your afternoon catching some rays on the surrounding red rock ledges.
 Slide Rock is within the larger Slide Rock State Park, home to stunning Oak Creek Canyon and once a favorite filming location for Hollywood westerns.

 How to Get Here: Slide Rock park is on N State Route 89A off of Arizona-179 North.
-Parking is $10 per vehicle (a vehicle may contain 4 people age 14 and older; each additional visitor is $3 more).
-However, the price is $20 during the summer season.
+There's a fee for parking and if you have more than 4 people (aged 14 and older) in the vehicle you'll pay a nominal amount more per person to enter.
 Cash, Mastercard, and Visa are accepted.
 Restrooms, grills, and campsites are available for use.

 With its cascading crystal blue waters, red rock backdrop, and secluded location on the Havasupai Indian Reservation deep within Grand Canyon National Park, Havasu Falls is what all swimming holes aspire to be.
 Bathe in 70-degree, azure blue waters beneath two rushing spring-fed falls, picnic on the surrounding sands, or just sit back and enjoy the scenery.
 Seeing as it's a 10-mile (though mostly flat) hike through a steep canyon to get here, you've earned it.

 How to Get Here: The Havasu Falls trailhead is at Hualapai Hilltop along Indian Road 18, 65 miles north of Route 66.
-It's a $50 entry fee into the reservation.
+There's a substantial entry fee to get into the reservation.
 If you'd like to spend the night, there's a lodge within 2 miles of the falls as well as nearby camping.
 Guided horseback rides to and from the falls are also available.

 More Info: www.havasupaitribe.com